Skip to Content

 Joint custody can, of course, be beneficial for the child if the parents are interested in and capable of working together for the child's best interests.
 On the other hand, it can be disastrous if one parent is bent on obstructing or undermining the other parent or the child.

-When a parent cannot carry out their duties as guardian, such as providing guidance, care, or support, then they may be ruled "unfit" to care for a child.
-A judge may look at several factors including:
+When a parent cannot carry out their duties as a guardian, such as providing guidance, care, or support, then they may be ruled "unfit" to care for a child.
+A judge may look at several factors, including:

 • Past or current alcohol or substance abuse.

-• Any history of mental illness that inhibits the parent fulfilling their obligations.
+• Any history of mental illness that inhibits the parent from fulfilling their obligations.

 • Any history of engaging in abuse or neglect.